darkn3to/elexis/README.md

     ```cmd
     npx hardhat run --network volta scripts/deploy.js
     ```
-4. Copy paste the generated contract address into the .env file.
+4. Copy paste the generated contract address into the .env file. <b>The contract address generated here is different from the TOKEN CONTRACT ADDRESS.</b>

 5. Deploy index.html using live server.